Home/Blog/Well-Being/Health Benefits/Eucalyptus Oil (Nilgiri Tel): Benefits, Uses, and Safety Precautions

 Is eucalyptus oil safe to inhale?

-Inhaling eucalyptus oil vapour is generally considered safe and can help clear nasal passages and promote easier breathing.
-However, it’s essential to dilute the oil properly and avoid direct contact with the eyes or mucous membranes.
+Inhaling properly diluted eucalyptus oil vapour (e.g., through a diffuser or steam) is generally considered safe and may help clear nasal passages and promote easier breathing.
+However, it is essential to use a few drops for dilution, limit the duration of inhalation, and avoid direct contact with the eyes or mucous membranes.

 Can I apply eucalyptus oil directly to my skin?

-While eucalyptus oil can be applied topically to the skin, it should always be diluted with a carrier oil to prevent skin irritation or allergic reactions.
-Direct application of undiluted eucalyptus oil can cause skin sensitivity and irritation.
+No. Eucalyptus essential oil is highly concentrated and should always be diluted with a suitable carrier oil (like coconut or olive oil) before topical application to prevent skin irritation or allergic reactions.
+Direct application of undiluted oil can cause skin sensitivity.

 How to use Nilgiri oil for cough and cold?